TrueNAS SCALETrueNAS SCALE Nightly Development Documentation

 Upgrading from SCALE Early Releases

 Early releases of SCALE (Angelfish and pre-22.12.3 Bluefin release) use the root user credentials to log into the system.
-Use the existing root user credentials to log into SCALE.
+After upgrading from an earlier release, use the existing root user credentials to log into SCALE.

 After logging in with the root user credentials, you must immediately create the admin user account and then disable the root user password to comply with FIPS security hardening standards.